-The Station That Reaches The People 24 Hours a Day Have One Hospital With OK on Medicare Medicare began this Friday.
+Most Areas of State Slow Start for South in Majors Have Hospital One BRAVES STRUGGLING Major league baseball has come to the doesn't win ball games, as Denny Le-With OK on Medicare South -- eighth - place major league master (5-4, with a 4.08 earned run baseball, that is. average), Tony Cloninger (7-7, 4.25), BY PETER CUMMINGS Medicare began this Friday.
 More than 260,000 Alabamians have registered for Medicare and can now begin receiving practically free health care.
-In all, 90 per cent of the people over 65 years of age in Alabama are registered with Medi- Of Alabama's 148 hospitals, 74 have so far been approved by the federal government to treat Medicare patients and receive Medicare funds.
+In all, 90 per cent of the people over 65 years of age in Alabama are registered with Medicare.
+Of Alabama's 148 hospitals, 74 have so far been approved by the federal government to treat Medicare patients and receive Medicare funds.
 To win approval, hospitals must be desegregated and meet certain health standards.
 More hospitals will probably win approval soon.
 In some areas of the state, there are no approved hospitals.
 In Mobile for example, the elderly have no place to go for Medicare treatment at this time.
-The same appears to be true in nearby Baldwin and Washington counties.
-But it seems likely that some hospitals in that area will win federal approval In most areas of the state there is at least one approved hospital that can handle at least emergency Medicare patients.
-Because Medicare will probably bring new patients to the hospitals, some hospitals are in danger of over- The Barbour County Hospital, for instance, is already operating near full capacity.
+The same appears to be true innearby Baldwin and Washington counties.
+But it seems likely that some hospitals in that area will win federal approval soon.
+In most areas of the state there is at least one approved hospital that can handle at least emergency Medicare patients.
+Because Medicare will probably bring new patients to the hospitals, some hospitals are in danger of overcrowding.
+The Barbour County Hospital, for instance, is already operating near full capacity.
 According to Miss Bernice Walls, temporary administrator of the hospital, "There is nothing we can do other than trying to keep the new patients to a minimum . . .
 We do plan an extension of 23 new beds soon."
-The Barbour County Hospital now has 50 Some other hospitals, such as the Good Samaritan Hospital in Selma, have extra space and seem to be ready for the new Medicare patients.
+The Barbour County Hospital now has 50 beds.
+Some other hospitals, such as the Good Samaritan Hospitalin Selma, have extra space and seem to be ready for the new Medicare patients.
 Feelings about the Medicare program are mixed:

-In Birmingham, retired Rev. Arnold W. Gregg, 82, has not signed up for Medicare because his health bills are paid by the North Alabama Methodist Conference.
-He commented, "I haven't got any objections to Medicare if people want it.
+In Birmingham, retired Rev. Arnold W. Gregg, 82, has not signed up for Medicare because his health bills are paid by the North Alabama Methodist Conference, He commented, "I haven't got any objections to Medicare if people want it.
 I just haven't any need for it myself."
-In Montgomery, J. C. Long, executive director of the Alabama Hospital Association, said, "In so far as our member hospitals are concerned, we want to make this thing work.
+In Montgomery, J.C.
+Long, executive director of the Alabama Hospital Association, said, "In so far as our member hospitals are concerned, we want to make this thing work.
 "We don't think that health care is something to be messed around with politics or civil rights or any other issue.
-When you are trying to save a man's life, that's your main concern," Mrs. Della Weeks, an 80-year-old white woman in Birmingham, was not so happy with the program: "I'm not going to the hospital unless I had to.
-Then I might have to lay next to a nigger . . .
-I'm afraid there ain't going to be much Many people, like Mrs. Weeks, have been confused by reports about the Medicare program in the newspapers.
+When you are trying to save a man's life, that's your main concern."
+Mrs. Della Weeks, an 80-year-old white woman in Birmingham, was not so happy with the program: "I'm not going to the hospital unless I had to.
+Then I might have to lay next to a nigger ...
+I'm afraid there ain't going to be much to it."
+Many people, like Mrs. Weeks, have been confused by reports about the Medicare program in the newspapers.
 The papers have often given the impression that patients who use Medicare will be in integrated rooms while other patients will be segregated.
-The fact is that if a hospital receives Medicare funds, then the entire hospital must be operated without discrimina- This affects patients of all ages, not just elderly Medicare patients.
-No MEDICARE FUNDS Are Available for Selma Baptist Hospital, Inc.
+The fact is that if a hospital receives Medicare funds, then the entire hospital must be operated without discrimination.
+This affects patients of all ages, not just elderly Medicale patients.